Dunmail, last King of Cumbria – 945CE

 This pretty story has a very medieval ring to it – far too late to originate in Dunmail’s own time.
 It’s very reminiscent of medieval stories about the ‘once and future king’, King Arthur, and reminds me a great deal of the story I was told as a child about the sleeping knights of Alderley Edge in Cheshire.
 And, as we’ve already noted, Dunmail may not be buried at the Raise.
 And then there’s the small matter of Dunmail’s survival.

 Whatever happened to Dunmail, it was the end of the ancient British rule of Cumbria and within fifty years, Cumbrians had stopped speaking their native language (a version of Welsh).
 King Edmund’s rule of England was increasingly chaotic for four more years until his death, and the Scots spent the next 600 years trying to secure Cumbria.
-The age of the Border Reivers had begun.

 ©Diane McIlmoyle 12.11.10